Last updated on May 27th, 2019 at 08:33 am

 Then I peel back everything but the bottom layer.

-I adhere as usual using my EasyPress (see my post for adhering iron-on vinyl here—it includes information for using your iron or your EasyPress).
+I adhere as usual using my EasyPress (see my post for adhering iron-on vinyl here—it includes information for using your iron, EasyPress, or heat press).
 When I’m layering vinyl, I always use a piece of cotton fabric or other pressing material (like a teflon sheet) when I’m pressing.
 I don’t want the plate of my EasyPress touching the vinyl I’ve already adhered.
 I find that it’s hit or miss on whether or not this can make the vinyl bubble, so I just use the pressing cloth so I don’t risk it.
+See my Layering Iron On Vinyl post for more details.

 Then do the two other layers and your layered vinyl project is finished!